SixBytesUnder/infoboard/README.md

 # build production bundle
 $ npm run build
-# Note, if you get build errors,
-# delete `node_modules` directory and run `npm install` again
+# Note, if you get build errors, delete `node_modules` directory and run `npm install` again
-# if above doesn't help delete the whole app and run
+# if above doesn't help, make a backup copy of your .env file, then delete the whole app and run
-# pm2 stop infoboard
+pm2 stop infoboard
-# pm2 delete infoboard
+pm2 delete infoboard
 # and follow `production deployment steps` above

 # restart persistent app manager
-# note: no need to run `npm run build`, pm2 will do it for you
 $ pm2 restart infoboard --update-env

 # the app takes a minute to compile, to see the progress